 |Medicare Part A Costs||Medicare Part B Costs|

 And that is just the beginning.
 If you are relatively new to Medicare and think you might be healthy enough to not need additional coverage for a while, you can go ahead and take that risk.
 But many elderly individuals don’t want to leave their retirement savings to chance, and feel that supplemental coverage gives them peace of mind in their golden years.
-For more information on the top choices for Traditional Medicare supplements, keep reading.

 The “gap” in Medigap is designed to reflect the fact that these policies are tailored to protect you from the coverage gaps within Traditional Medicare.
 A Medigap supplement is a separate policy from your Medicare benefits which is underwritten by a private company.
 However, these companies work hand-in-hand with the government to make sure that the policy you choose meets your needs.
 Plans A, B, C, D, F, G, K, L, M, and N are available now; but plans E, H, I, and J were weeded out in 2010 due to improvements in the Medicare system.
 Each plan is the same from state to state.
 Whether you’re purchasing a Plan C policy in Michigan or Alaska, you will receive the same benefits.
 The only variances are price, and provider.

 You can expect each plan to cover the following benefits:

 Coverage Choice #2: Medicare Part C – Medicare Advantage